 What About Maintenance?

-While solar may seem like a complex, space-age technology, solar power systems are actually very easy to maintain.
+The way solar panels work may seem complex, like space-age technology, but solar power systems are actually very easy to maintain.
 After all, there are no moving parts, so you don’t have to worry about wear and tear, and solar power system components are built to last for decades.

 Your main concern is simply keeping your solar panels clean and free of dirt, grime, and bird droppings, all of which can reduce the generation of your system.
 Regular rain can do a pretty good job of cleaning the panels, but you might have to hose them off every now and then if you live in a dry part of the country.